theogravity/pino-datadog-transport/README.md

 ## Implementing the `onError()` / `onDebug()` callback

-You cannot specify the callbacks directly as it is [not serializable](https://github.com/pinojs/pino-pretty#handling-non-serializable-options).
+You cannot specify the callbacks directly as they are [not serializable](https://github.com/pinojs/pino-pretty#handling-non-serializable-options).

 Doing so will result in the following error: